exploratory-io/book/user-defined-plugin.md

 #### rSourceFile (required)

 `rSourceFile` holds the name of R script file that the data source extension depends.
-Let's use `plugin.r` for this example.
+Let's use `extension.r` for this example.

 #### hasQueryField (optional)

 If you want to have a dedicated query input field that has much space for your query string, Set `hasQueryField` as `true` and add a parameter whose `name` is `query` and `dataType` is text.

-For example, if you define following in your `plugin.json`
+For example, if you define following in your `extension.json`

 ```
 "hasQueryField" : true,